 It was during this time that Oldsmobile and Cadillac were working jointly on a new front-wheel-drive platform, code-named XP-784.
 Intentions from both divisions were to launch personal-luxury coupes in several years.
 Once GM approved Oldsmobile's entry for the 1966 model year, the chosen body theme was taken from a painting by stylist David North.

 Oldsmobile's engineering department had originally envisioned the new car on the smaller A-body platform, but for several reasons, most notably cost, the project was pushed to a larger, more expensive car.
 The 1966 Toronado would have it's own sheetmetal and powertrain, but share a body shell with the E-body platform of the Buick Riviera.
 Using a partially unitized body, the sub-frame carried the powertrain, front suspension and floorpan.
 It also served as an attachment point for the rear springs, as well as providing greater isolation of road and engine noises.
 Flared wheel openings, smooth integration of the B-pillar into the body side, and fastback body gave the Toro a look all it's own - an important factor in the personal-luxury car market.

-Realizing the significance of being the first mass-produced front-wheel-drive car since the 1937 Cord, Oldsmobile wanted no problems with the Toronado.
+Realizing the significance of being a front-wheel-drive car, Oldsmobile wanted no problems with the Toronado.
 To verify strength and reliability of the FWD components, over a million test-miles were documented prior to public introduction.
 The Toronado was offered in two models, a standard two-door Hardtop and optional two-door Deluxe.
 Vacuum-operated pop-up headlamps and a horizontal bar grille paid homage to the the Cord.